July 02, 2013

 Baker Fritz serves artisan bread and coffee in his beautifully decorated restaurant.

-This art gallery come coffee shop serves up great coffee and is perfect for a rainy day.
+This art gallery-come-coffee shop serves up great coffee and is the perfect to spend a rainy day.

 Visit a spa